ZainabNaveed13/WORK-FOR-A-SMALL-BUSINESS/README.md

 # WORK-FOR-A-SMALL-BUSINESS

 Welcome to the **WORK-FOR-A-SMALL-BUSINESS** repository!
-This project was created to help a **small home-based BBQ business🍖🔥🍢*** streamline its operations, enhance customer experience, and establish an online presence.
+This project was created to help a **SMALL HOME-BASED BBQ BUSINESS🍖🔥🍢** streamline its operations, enhance customer experience, and establish an online presence.
 The system includes features like a digital menu, billing format, and QR codes for easy access and payments.

 ---